 Takeda Pharmaceuticals states that Actos (pioglitazone) helps your body better use the insulin you make.
 Actos is also supposed to help stop your liver from making more glucose or sugar when it doesn’t need to.
 The Actos class action lawsuit and Actos bladder cancer lawsuits allege that Takeda Pharmaceuticals knew about the risks of developing bladder cancer for diabetics who took Actos for more than one year and didn’t warn patients or doctors of the risk.

 It is not being disputed that Actos can help treat Type-2 diabetes.
 It is being alleged that long-term treatment with Actos may cause cancerous tumors in the bladder as a side effect of using Actos.
 A 10-year study showed that diabetics who took Actos for more than a year had not just a slightly elevated risk of cancerous bladder tumors, but that their risk was increased by 40%.
-There are multiple symptoms of bladder cancer, and those taking Actos should be aware of all of them.
+There are multiple symptoms of bladder cancer, and those taking Actos should be aware of all of them, especially if they are considering a cancer malpractice lawsuit.
 These bladder cancer symptoms include:

 - Painful or frequent urination